Opening Day Information

 Security during move-in

-Please be aware that with over 3400 people moving in it can get kind of crazy.
+Please be aware that with thousands of people moving onto Grounds, it will be an intensive time.
 Many students' belongings look similar.
 Here are some things to keep in mind as you move your valuables into your new home:

 - Don't leave your belongings unattended.
 Someone might mistake your stuff for theirs.